unsystemizer/counterparty-config-example/README.md

  sudo python3 setup.py install
  ```

 The above assumes you installed some OS packages (required for compiling from the source).
 You can find a that does everything [right here](https://github.com/unsystemizer/counterparty-config-example/blob/master/install.sh).
 It has been tested to work on Ubuntu 16.04 x64.
-Install with sudo as a non-root accout.
+Install with sudo as a non-root account (although you can install in a virtual environment, too).

 ## Configuration Files and Their Locations

-### Bitcoin Core 0.12.1
+### Bitcoin Core 0.14

 Default location: `/home/USER/.bitcoin/bitcoin.conf` (if you have a separate config file for testnet, consider using `bitcoin.testnet.conf`; replace `USER` with your user name).